corcorana/restingIAF/iaf_manu.md

 In relation to the SGF, both polynomial degree $k$ and a filter window frame width $F_w$ are required to define the least-squares minimisation operation.
 $k$ must be $< F_w$, and $F_w$ must be odd to ensure an equal number of sample points either side of the centre coefficient.
 Also note that no smoothing will occur if $k = F_w - 1$.
-Although some degree of exploratory analysis may be desirable to find the optimal combination of $k$ and $F_w$ parameters for the dataset under analysis, a convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated FWHM of the PAF component [@enke1976; @press1992]. <!-- IBS: Doesn’t this detract somewhat from the ‘objectivity’ and replicability of the approach?
+Although some degree of exploratory analysis may be desirable to find the optimal combination of $k$ and $F_w$ parameters for the dataset under analysis, a convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated FWHM of the PAF component [@enke1976; @press1992]. <!-- IBS: Doesn't this detract somewhat from the 'objectivity' and replicability of the approach?
 Can we provide a more precise default choice (or an algorithm for finding one) to ensure that anyone using the procedure with this standard parameter choice will obtain the same results?
 The same applies to all other parameters needing to be set… but perhaps section 2.2.4 will clarify this.
 AC response: I completely agree this seems like a concession that undercuts some of the previous arguments.
 The 'cost' of using the SGF is that it comes with this flexibility in choice of Fw and k, the setting of which (general heuristics aside - which are only of limited use assuming peak width varies across individuals) can look a bit arbitrary.
 I also think some degree of exploratory fitting is justified if trying to extend the method out to populations that may not be expected to show the sort of classical peak components we associate with healthy young adults (older adult/clinical/children etc).
 Of course, so long as param settings are known, there is no problem on the replication side of things.
 I guess the only worry is people might fish around to get the peaks they want / exclude the ones they don't -->
 Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981], and hence may be desirable in cases of noisy spectral densities.
 We note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
 We favour higher-order polynomials (e.g., $k = 5$) due to their peak-height preserving properties, but acknowledge that they might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].